 - How the operating agreement may be amended in the future

 These are just the standard items every operating agreement should have.
-This list doesn’t include anything for unique situations – so it’s really something a lawyer should draft for you to make sure the document is perfect for your LLC.
+This list doesn’t include anything for unique situations – so it’s really something a lawyer should draft for you to make sure the document is perfect for your LLC California.

-Email me at [email protected] to skip the hassle of figuring this out on your own and get a complete, custom operating agreement when setting up an LLC in California.
+Email me at firstname.lastname@example.org to skip the hassle of figuring this out on your own and get a complete, custom operating agreement when setting up an LLC in California.

-Step 5 for forming an LLC is to apply for your LLC’s Federal taxpayer identification number, called the EIN.
+Step 5 to form an LLC in California is to apply for your LLC’s Federal taxpayer identification number, called the EIN.

 If you don’t have a social security number, you can still obtain an EIN, but the process is one that should be done by a business lawyer.